I made a breastfeeding mistake that I knew nothing about!

 Literally, nothing worked.

-She told me that my breastfeeding mistake came from the progestin in birth control.
+She told me that my breastfeeding mishap came from the estrogen in birth control.
 It is what killed my milk supply.

-The problem is that once you change the hormones in your body with progestin, you can’t reverse it.
-So my milk was gone basically forever!
+The problem is that once you change the hormones in your body with estrogen, you can’t reverse it.
+So my milk was gone basically forever.

 About 1 in 8 women who use birth control while breastfeeding will see a huge drop in their milk supply.

 I started crying on the phone because I was SO upset that this had happened, and even more upset that NO ONE had told me about this!

 How could a doctor put me on birth control and not tell me there was a chance it could lower my milk production?

 I mean…it totally makes sense when I think about it, but I was blown away that this information wasn’t front & center everywhere!